Per Osland

 Per Osland is a Norwegian physicist specializing in theoretical particle physics.
 He is a professor emeritus at the University of Bergen.
+In the Spring of 2011, Osland was a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.

 Education and career

 Osland earned a degree in physics from the Norwegian Institute of Technology in 1968, and completed a Ph.D. at the University of Trondheim in 1975.
 He became a professor at the University of Bergen in 1987.

 Book

 He is the coauthor with Roy J. Glauber of the book Asymptotic Diffraction Theory and Nuclear Scattering (Cambridge University Press, 2019).

 Recognition

 Osland was elected to the Royal Norwegian Society of Sciences and Letters in 1989.
 He was president of the Norwegian Physical Society from 2010 to 2013.